Please reach us at midislandsnoblazers@gmail.com if you cannot find an answer to your question.

 The second club is the North Island Snowmobile Association.
 NISA manage and maintains one area, Mt.
 Adrian, west of Campbell River.
 Both clubs are Member Clubs of the British Columbia Snowmobile Federation and partner with private forest land owners for riding access.

-The Off Road Vehicle licencing in BC changed several years ago.
-Many older sled have a yellow with black numbers licencing decal.
+The Off Road Vehicle licensing in BC changed several years ago.
+Many older sled have a yellow with black numbers licensing decal.
 This decal was a one time purchase and stayed on the snowmobile through all owners.
 These are no longer valid.
 The new system copies regular motor vehicle registration.
 It is renewed annually and the decal is white with black letters & numbers.
 With the $200,000 Road Crossing Liability Insurance the cost is approximately $75 this year.
 This insurance has many restrictions and limited coverage.
 It is not sufficient insurance to satisfy the forest land owners.
 Private ORV Liability insurance is purchased through some ICBC brokers. $2,000,000 liability coverage last year was $52.
 For half the price of a good spare belt you can be legal and cover your butt with some insurance.

 Copyright © 2024 Mid-Island Sno-Blazers - All Rights Reserved.